Milk borne diseases: Escherichia coli (E. coli)

-Most E. coli would barely pose health problems in the human body and only certain strains of E. coli would be pathogenic to humans.
+Most E. coli would barely pose health problems in the human body, and only certain strains of E. coli would be pathogenic to humans.
 The pathogenic E. coli is highly prevalent among milk-producing domestic animals, including cattle and sheep, and bacteria would be potentially harboured in their faeces.
 Therefore, faecal contamination of udders is one of the risk factors triggering pathogens to enter the raw milk.
-These strains of E. coli are human pathogenic verotoxigenic E. coli (VTEC), also noted as Shiga-toxin producing E. coli (STEC), which are the most commonly encountered pathogens in raw milk-related outbreaks and the estimated frequency of outbreaks caused by the infection of VTEC is 33%.
+These strains of E. coli are human pathogenic verotoxigenic E. coli (VTEC), also noted as Shiga toxin-producing E. coli (STEC), which are the most commonly encountered pathogens in raw milk-related outbreaks and the estimated frequency of outbreaks caused by the infection of VTEC is 33%.
 Most of the outbreaks were found to be caused by processed milk, indicating the potential risk of post-pasteurisation contamination and the underlying shortcoming of pasteurisation in the elimination of pathogens.

 The common feature of VTEC is the ability to produce a wide range of toxins highly toxic to Vero cells and they are collectively known as Verocytotoxins (VT).
 The common clinical onset of VTEC infection is mild diarrhoea.
-VTEC infection can be life-threatening given its critical symptoms including hemorrhagic colitis (HC), haemolytic-uremic syndrome (HUS), and thrombotic thrombocytopenic purpura (TTP) which can be complicated by kidney diseases.
-In the worst scenario, the above complications can lead to decease.
+VTEC infection can be life-threatening given its critical symptoms, including hemorrhagic colitis (HC), haemolytic-uremic syndrome (HUS), and thrombotic thrombocytopenic purpura (TTP) which can be complicated by kidney diseases.
+In the worst scenario, the above complications can lead to death.
 Fragmentation of red blood cells termed as schistocytes is a common feature observed in HUS.
 Particularly, HUS is more common in infants, children, and the elderly, while TTP is frequently observed among adults.
 Notably, patients recovered from HUS would either die or develop strokes as well as chronic renal failure.